arvid-berndtsson/cc-check/README.md

 pre-commit install --hook-type commit-msg
 ```

-Build the release binary (required for the hook to work):
+The configuration uses `cargo run` to execute the `pre-commit-hook` binary, which will:
+- Use the built `cc-check` binary if available (`target/release/cc-check` or `target/debug/cc-check`)
+- Fall back to `cargo run --release --bin cc-check` if the binary doesn't exist yet

+**Note:** For best performance, build the release binaries:
 ```bash
 cargo build --release
 ```

-The `pre-commit-hook` binary will automatically find and execute the main `cc-check` binary, falling back to `cargo run` if the binary isn't built yet.
+This ensures the hook runs quickly without needing to compile on each commit.
+The first run may be slower as it compiles the binaries, but subsequent runs will use the cached binaries.

 ## Building